HOME • SEARCH • EMAIL • ABOUT

 Toxicity Study / Seeds: Study evaluated single and repeated dose oral toxicities of ME of seeds of Glinus lotoides in rats.
 Various doses of 0, 1000, and 5000 mg/kg crude extract of Gl lotoides were used in single dose toxicity test, while 0, 250, 500, and 100 mg/kg were used in repeated toxicity studies.
 In single dose toxicity test, 5000 mg/kg produced mortality in two female and one male rat on day 4.
 No significant difference was noted in body and organ weights in surviving animals.
 In the 28-day repeated dose study, no mortality was observed, with no significant differences in body weight, no differences in most hematological parameters examined, and no histopathological changes.
 (3)

-Genotoxicity / DNA Damaging Effect: Study evaluated the potential genotoxicity of G. lotoides crude extracts.
+Genotoxicity / DNA Damaging Effect / Saponins: Study evaluated the potential genotoxicity of G. lotoides crude extracts.
 Fractions containing hopane-type saponins exhibited pronounced DNA damaging effect without affecting the viability of the cells.
 Further studies are needed before culprit saponins can be cited for reported genotoxicity.
 (6)

-Nutritional Value / Anticancer Activity: Methanol and n-hexane extracts showed differential growth inhibitory responses in carcinoma cell lines.
-The extracts induced significant apoptosis in the cancer cells.
+Anticancer Activity / Nutritional Value / Seeds: Methanol and n-hexane extracts showed differential growth inhibitory responses in carcinoma cell lines (Calu3 IC50 29.7 and 79.8 µg/ml; Caco-2 IC50 609.7 and 74.6 µg/ml, respectively).
+The extracts induced significant apoptosis in the cancer cells (p<0.05) at 100 µg/mL.
 The amount of protein, carbohydrate, fat, ash, moisture, sugar profile and fatty acids support the nutritional value of the seeds.
 (7)

 Anthelmintic Activity: Extract of seeds was evaluated for in-vivo anthelminthic activity in albino mice infested with Hymenolepsis nana worms.
 Results showed the seed extract to be active in both single and multiple doses, although more effective in multiple doses.
 (8)